KxSystems/docs-v1/docs/ref/qsql.md

 ### Scope

 When compiling functions, the implicit args `x`, `y`, `z` are visible to the compiler only when they are not inside the select-, by- and where-clauses.
 The from-clause is not masked.
-This can be observed by taking the value of the function and observing the first element (args).
+This can be observed by taking the value of the function and observing the first item (args).
 ```q
 q)value{} / no explicit args, so x is a default implicit arg of identity (::)
 0x100001